 Variation Among Dogs

-The extent and nature of behavioral changes post-neutering can vary widely among dogs, influenced by factors such as age at neutering, individual temperament, and the dog’s environment and lifestyle prior to the procedure.
+The quantity and the nature of changes with neutering behavior could vary widely among dogs, depending on factors such as the time of neutering, the age of neutering, individual behavior and environment prior to the procedure.

 Factors Influencing Behavioral Changes